rdk/p2rank/distro/doc/dataset-file-format.md

 * `"ligand_codes"` same as "ligands" (for backward compatibility)
 * `"conservation"` contains link to sequence conservation data

-If the header is not specified, the default implicit header is `HEADER: protein` i.e. dataset contains just a list of protein files.
+If the header is not specified by line starting with `HEADER:`, the default implicit header is `HEADER: protein` i.e. dataset contains just a list of protein files.

 Additionally, it is possible to specify global dataset parameters.